 The Fortis B42 Marinemaster range of diving tools has recently been expanded with a Yellow Collection.
 Comprising an ETA Valjoux 7750-powered automatic chronograph and a more traditional-looking Fortis B-42 Marinemaster Yellow Day/Date (Ref.
 670.24.14) three-hander, the collection differs from the rest of the Marinemaster family only with its more jovial (and also more legible) color scheme that adds acid-bright lime accents to the bezels and dials.

 Color-scheme-wise, this particular Fortis B42 Marinemaster Yellow Day/Date (Ref.
 670.24.14) goes in basically the same direction, but, to my great delight, uses the combination of colors in a smarter (although clearly not as flashy) way with Arabic numerals on the fluted unidirectional rotating bezel and the dial itself painted yellow, and the hour hands and hour markers painted white.

 Nighttime legibility, by the way, still looks great with only the main elements (namely, the Arabic numerals on the dial, the hour markers, all three hands) featuring the same bluish Superluminova compound.
-Only the single dot on the rotating bezel is bright green, but that, too, seems to increase legibility although, for esthetic reasons, I would probably prefer it to be yellow to better match the overall theme of the watch.
+Only the single dot on the rotating bezel is bright green, but that, too, increases legibility although, for aesthetic reasons, I would probably prefer it to be yellow to better match the overall theme of the watch.

-Frankly, I would probably prefer if the numerals on the dial were a tad smaller, but that’s a personal preference.
+I would prefer if the numerals on the dial were a tad smaller, but that’s a personal preference.

-I also like the bezel of the watch that was recently upgraded in favor of a more massive job with prominent fluting that allows for easy handling of the timepiece even while wearing thick rubber gloves.
-Visually, the bezel also better matches the massive body, as well as long setting crown, which is, too, quite easy to manipulate even if you don’t happen to be a famous violinist.
+I like the bezel of the watch that was recently upgraded in favor of a more massive job with prominent fluting that allows for easy handling of the timepiece even while wearing thick rubber gloves.
+Visually, the bezel also better matches the massive body, as well as long setting crown, which is, too, easy to manipulate even if you don’t happen to be a famous violinist.

-Like the rest of the family, the watch is powered by the well-known ETA 2836-2 automatic caliber that Fortis seems to use for ages, as do such brands as Oris, Ball, Hamilton and a great number of other Swiss watchmakers.
+Like the rest of the family, the watch is powered by the well-known ETA 2836-2 automatic caliber that Fortis seems to use for ages, as do such brands as Oris, Ball Watches, Hamilton and a great number of other Swiss watchmakers.

 See also: Fortis Spacematic 2012 Limited Edition